ShayanNaderi/PrecoolTool/README.md

 from around 450 Australian households.
 The user can choose the demand profile that is similar to their household's consumption patterns.

-For simulating the performance of the rooftop PV system, the user needs to enter the rated capacity of the PV system, and the orientaion of the panels.
+PV generation and the amount of surplus PV generation after meeting households demand must be available for simulating solar pre-cooling.
+For simulating the performance of the rooftop PV system, the user needs to enter the rated capacity of the PV system, the location (city), and the orientaion of the panels.

+At the end, they can add the created case study, and run the simulation.
+The user can create multiple case studies to compare them.
+For example, two case that are similar from all aspects but they have different star rating.
+This helps the user understand how much the solar pre-cooling potential changes if they renovate their building and implement some energy efficient measures.

-### References
+### Useful links

 Nothing helps as much as examples.
 - [This](https://www.marwandebbiche.com/posts/python-package-tooling/) is a great guide that provides a brief overview of all the tools we use in this template.